Unlocking Democratic Efficiency: How Coordinated Outcome-Contingent Promises Shape Decisions: Proofs of the propositions in the Supplemental Appendix A

-The proof proceeds in four steps.
-In the first step, we show that $\cT_{\bm r} \ge G^S$.
+\ms \no {\bf Proof of Proposition~\ref{prop: Equilibria in presence of gain from trade1}:} The proof proceeds in four steps.
+In the first step, we show that $\cT_{ r} \ge G^S$ for all $r \in \pmb \cS_R$.
 In the second step, we prove the "if" part of Proposition~\ref{prop: Equilibria in presence of gain from trade1}.
-In the third step, we give an example of across the aisle equilibrium promise that satisfies $\cT_{\pmb r} = G^S$.
+In the third step, we give an example of across the aisle equilibrium promise that satisfies $\cT_{ r} = G^S$.
 The example is used in the fourth and last step where we prove the "only if" part of Proposition~\ref{prop: Equilibria in presence of gain from trade1}.